XDgov/xd.gov/collections/_news/announcing-the-2024-xd-emerging-technology-fellows.md

 <p>If you’d like to learn more about this year’s projects or discuss future projects, you can reach the team xD at <a class="usa-link long-link" href="mailto:inquiries@xd.gov">inquiries@xd.gov</a>.
 To learn more about xD and the Emerging Technology Fellowship, please visit <a href="https://www.xd.gov/apply" target="_blank">https://www.xd.gov/apply</a>.</p>

-<p class="title">Meet the 2024 Emerging Technology Fellows: </p>
+<p class="title">Meet the 2024 Emerging Technology Fellows:</p>

 <div class="news-fellow">
   <img class="profile-img" src="{{ site.baseurl }}/assets/img/news/amari-cowan.jpg" alt="Amari Cowan">
-  <p><span class="title">Amari Cowan</span> comes to xD with 7 years of experience working in emerging technologies and public policy.
+  <p><span class="title">Amari Cowan (she/her)</span> comes to xD with 7 years of experience working in emerging technologies and public policy.
 Amari most recently supported the U.S. Federal Energy Regulatory Commission as an AI Trust Officer, a consultant role meant to address 2024 federal AI policy priorities.
 She led the early development and design of FERC’s Responsible AI policy framework, while also assessing the maturity of FERC’s AI governance strategy.
-Prior to her role at FERC, Amari also served as the first NORAM Policy Performance Manager at TikTok, during which time her team worked to further improve and test TikTok’s content moderation system. </p>
+Prior to her role at FERC, Amari also served as the first NORAM Policy Performance Manager at TikTok, during which time her team worked to further improve and test TikTok’s content moderation system.</p>

   <p>As an Associate Manager on Meta’s Governance team, Amari worked on a variety of global, cutting-edge tech governance projects including launching the Oversight Board — a first-of-its-kind independent content moderation decision-making body — researching community-led governance methods in the Metaverse in partnership with Stanford’s Digital Democracy Lab, and enhancing Meta’s elections-related policies during the U.S. 2020 Presidential Election in partnership with Harvard’s Social Science One.
-She concurrently serves as a Fellow at the Portulans Institute, where she researches novel AI governance frameworks and collaborates with public interest Responsible AI organizations. </p>
+She concurrently serves as a Fellow at the Portulans Institute, where she researches novel AI governance frameworks and collaborates with public interest Responsible AI organizations.</p>

-  <p>Beyond her professional endeavors, Amari finds solace in exploring nature, often hiking and climbing in national and state parks. </p>
+  <p>Beyond her professional endeavors, Amari finds solace in exploring nature, often hiking and climbing in national and state parks.</p>
 </div>
 <div class="news-fellow">
   <img class="profile-img" src="{{ site.baseurl }}/assets/img/news/jess-stahl.jpg" alt="Jess Stahl">